CalvinHartwell/getting-started-with-kylo/chapter2/section1.md

   yum install wget -y
 ```

-* Note: By default, Firewalld and Iptables seem to be disabled, so we don't need to worry about opening ports.
+&ast; Note: By default, Firewalld and Iptables seem to be disabled, so we don't need to worry about opening ports.
 However, SELinux is enabled.

 Finally, we've just updated the server and it is quite likely the kernel has been updated, so we should reboot for it to take affect, so we run the command: